tor-gu/njoagleod/README.md

-The `agency_name` and `agency_county` columns are consistent with the columns of the same name in the associated [`njoaguof`](https://github.com/tor-gu/njoaguof) package.
-Here are the agencies with the highest number of use-of-force incidents per officer.
+The `agency_name` and `agency_county` columns are consistent with the columns of the same name in the associated [`njoaguof`](https://github.com/tor-gu/njoaguof) package so that they may be easily used together.

+For example, here are the agencies with the highest number of use-of-force incidents per officer.

 ``` r
 officer %>%